Jamie Webber

-Jamie Craig Webber (born 21 January 1998) is a South African soccer player who plays as a midfielder for South African Premier Division side SuperSport United.
+Jamie Craig Webber (born 21 January 1998) is a South African soccer player who plays as a midfielder for USL Championship side FC Tulsa.

 Club career

 After playing for Vasco da Gama and Stellenbosch in the National First Division, he joined SuperSport United in January 2018.
+He moved on to Sekhukhune United in the summer of 2023.

+On 17 April 2025, Webber joined second-tier US side FC Tulsa for an undisclosed transfer fee.

 International career

 He was called up to the South Africa squad in June 2017 for the COSAFA Cup, and made his debut for South Africa in the competition.

 He has also represented South Africa at under-23 level.